robertbenson/docker_openai_custom_weather_demo/README.md

 The example OpenAI [Code](https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models) has been modified to:

-1. change the content for my use case, add actual real-time weather (openweather) and add prompt
+1. change the content for my use case, add actual real-time weather (openweather)
+2. change the instructions , request additional information and format the output
+3. add a loop to allow repeated prompt requests
-2. make a Docker Hub repository `rbenson789/demo_openai_weather`
+4. make a Docker Hub repository `rbenson789/demo_openai_weather`

 The repository on Docker Hub can be pulled and run on a local machine.